What we know about the fatal ICE shooting in Minneapolis

 A U.S. Immigration and Customs Enforcement officer shot and killed a 37-year-old woman Wednesday morning during an operation in Minneapolis, Minnesota, local and federal officials have confirmed.

-The shooting comes as the Trump administration has deployed about 2,000 federal immigration and investigative agents to the Minneapolis-St. Paul area as part of a crackdown it says is in response to a fraud scandal roiling the state over the alleged misuse of public funds and ongoing immigration enforcement nationwide.
+The shooting comes as the Trump administration has deployed about 2,000 federal immigration and investigative agents to the Minneapolis-St. Paul area as part of a crackdown on the state's fraud scandal and immigration.

-Woman was shot amid protests over "targeted operations" by ICE, feds say
+Department of Homeland Security Secretary Kristi Noem and President Trump described the shooting as self-defense, but the mayor and governor disputed that, citing videos from the scene.

-The city of Minneapolis said in a news release that local police responded at about 9:30 a.m. local time to a south Minneapolis neighborhood and found that a woman in a vehicle had been shot in the head.
+The city of Minneapolis said police responded to a call reporting a shooting at about 9:30 a.m. local time to a south Minneapolis neighborhood and found that a woman in a vehicle had been shot in the head.

 Minneapolis firefighters rushed the woman to Hennepin County Medical Center, where she died, the city said.

-Tricia McLaughlin, a Department of Homeland Security spokesperson, said in a statement provided to CBS News that the shooting occurred while ICE officers were conducting "targeted operations."
+Tricia McLaughlin, a Department of Homeland Security spokesperson, said in a statement that the shooting occurred while ICE officers were conducting "targeted operations."

 McLaughlin described the woman who was killed as one of several "violent rioters" who were "blocking" ICE officers.